Novel Topological Effects in Dense QCD in a Magnetic Field: Axion Electrodynamics in the MDCDW Phase

 It can be seen from equations (\ref{1})-(\ref{2}) that the axion term leads to an anomalous electric charge density,

 as well as to an anomalous Hall current density,

 The anomalous Hall current is perpendicular to both, the magnetic and the electric field, since q is aligned with $\mathbf{B}$.
 Besides, $\mathbf{J}_{anom}$ is dissipationless and as such, it can significantly influence the transport properties of the system.
-In (\ref{1})-(\ref{2}) we also have the contributions of the ordinary electric charge ($J^0$) and current ($\mathbf{J}$) densities, which will be calculated in Section 6.